 The 3-Fund Portfolio in Different Account Types

-Folks like the simplicity of a 3-fund portfolio.
-Both US and International equity funds and a bond fund are all baked together in a set asset allocation.
-However, when you have different account types with different tax treatments, there is a tad more to consider.
+Simplicity is a 3-fund portfolio.
+US and International equity funds and a bond fund are baked together in a set asset allocation.
+There is much more to consider when you have different account types and tax treatments.

-How can we optimize the 3-fund portfolio across the different account types?
+How can we optimize the 3-fund portfolio across the different accounts?

-When we add asset location (also known as tax optimization), you need to consider the different taxation of the accounts and the tax efficiency of the funds.
+When we add asset location (also known as tax optimization), you need to consider the different taxation of the accounts and tax efficiency.

 What is the Three Fund Portfolio?